Bbert88/brain-stroke-prediction/README.md

 * Which category of variable is the best predictor of a stroke (cardiovascular, employment, housing, smoking)?
 * Can we predict a stroke based on an individual's BMI?

-## Communication protocol among team members

-- Meet at arranged times using Discord to collaborate

-- Slack ideas/questions during off hours

-- Use Bootcamp class time to collaborate

 ## Machine Learning Segment 1

 At the conclusion of segment 1 of this project we have tried several different machine learning models with this dataset (RandomForestClassifier, BalancedRandomForestClassifier, LogisticRegression, and Neural Network).
 It appears we will be picking Neural Networks as this model has given us the highest accuracy thus far, but that could be subject to change pending any developments.
 A challenge we are working on is the prevelance of the "False Negatives" which all models we tested have.
 When predicting a Stroke, a false negative result is not desired.
 After running the Neural Network model on the dataset which was encoded w/ pd.get_dummies, we ran it again using the OneHotEncoder to encode the categorical values.
 The get_dummies provided a higher accuracy and lower loss than the data which was encoded with OneHotEncoder.
 Additionally, using the RandomForest model, we were able to graph the feature importances which was informative.